-Donnelly calls buyers’ agents in these areas when her listing goes live to jump start interest.
-Your agent can also reach out of town buyers by:
+When her listing goes live, Donnelly calls buyers’ agents in these areas to jump-start interest.
+Your agent can also reach out of town buyers with these tactics:

-- Promoting your listing posts on Facebook within a 15-mile radius in the region out-of-town buyers often come from
+- Promote your listing posts on Facebook within a 15-mile radius in the region out-of-town buyers often come from.

-- Adding location hashtags to social media posts, for example #losangelesrealestate and #santabarbararealestate
+- Add location hashtags to social media posts, for example, #losangelesrealestate and #santabarbararealestate.

-- Emailing listing details and a virtual tour to real estate agents in target areas
+- Email listing details and a virtual tour to real estate agents in target areas.

 Add some color to your curb appeal